 What is the Harry Potter connection?

-There are many tours you can take to learn about the history, the ghosts or the harry potter references.
-We’ve only ever done a self guided walk but the following are recommended to me if you want a more exciting trip!
+There are also many guided tours you can take to learn about the history, the ghosts or the harry potter references, depending on what you enjoy.
+They are fairly inexpensive too so a good way to explore the area.

 Pin for later!